codykerns/TinyCache/README.md

 ### Expirations

-By default, TinyCache caches a value for 30 minutes.
+By default, TinyCache caches a value using `CacheDuration.medium` _(30 minutes)_.
 To customize the duration of each cached value until expiration, pass a duration:

 ```swift
 let key = "key"